Chinese dragon: Rule over weather and water

 Because of this association, they are seen as "in charge" of water-related weather phenomena.
 In premodern times, many Chinese villages (especially those close to rivers and seas) had temples dedicated to their local "dragon king".
 In times of drought or flooding, it was customary for the local gentry and government officials to lead the community in offering sacrifices and conducting other religious rites to appease the dragon, either to ask for rain or a cessation thereof.

 The King of Wuyue in the Five Dynasties and Ten Kingdoms period was often known as the "Dragon King" or the "Sea Dragon King" because of his extensive hydro-engineering schemes which "tamed" the sea.

-In coastal regions of China, Korea, Vietnam, traditional legends and worshipping of whales (whale gods) as the guardians of people on the sea have been referred to Dragon Kings after the arrival of Buddhism.
+In coastal regions of China, Korea, Vietnam, traditional legends and worshipping of whale gods as the guardians of people on the sea have been referred to Dragon Kings after the arrival of Buddhism.

-Symbol of imperial authority
+Symbol of Imperial authority

-According to Chinese legend, both Chinese primogenitors, the earliest Door and the Yellow Emperor (Huangdi), were closely related to 'Long' (Chinese dragon).
+According to Chinese legend, both Chinese primogenitors, the earliest Door and the Yellow Emperor, were closely related to the dragon.
 At the end of his reign, the first legendary ruler, the Yellow Emperor, was said to have been immortalized into a dragon that resembled his emblem, and ascended to Heaven.
 The other legendary ruler, the Yan Emperor, was born by his mother's telepathy with a mythical dragon.
-Since the Chinese consider the Yellow Emperor and the Yan Emperor as their ancestors, they sometimes refer to themselves as "the descendants of the dragon".
 This legend also contributed towards the use of the Chinese dragon as a symbol of imperial power.

 Dragons (usually with five claws on each foot) were a symbol for the emperor in many Chinese dynasties.
 During the Qing dynasty, the imperial dragon was colored yellow or gold, and during the Ming dynasty it was red.
 The imperial throne was referred to as the Dragon Throne.
 During the late Qing dynasty, the dragon was even adopted as the national flag.
 Dragons are featured in carvings on the stairs and walkways of imperial palaces and imperial tombs, such as at the Forbidden City in Beijing.

 In some Chinese legends, an emperor might be born with a birthmark in the shape of a dragon.
 For example, one legend tells the tale of a peasant born with a dragon birthmark who eventually overthrows the existing dynasty and founds a new one; another legend might tell of the prince in hiding from his enemies who is identified by his dragon birthmark.

-In contrast, the Empress of China was often identified with the Chinese phoenix.
+In contrast, the empress of China was often identified with the Chinese phoenix.